rotem94/GraphMessageBridge/README.md

 - REST requests should be sent to `http://localhost:8080/api/v1/...`
 - The API Gateway handles WebSocket forwarding automatically
-- PostgreSQL should be running locally or via container at port `5432`
+- Neo4j should be running locally or via container at port `7687`

 ---